 Visit the Temples: Okay, not unique per se, but you can't come to Chiang Mai without seeing temples.
 You can try, but they are everywhere!
 This city is dotted with several temples, ranging in size and appearance.
 The best is Doi Suthep, which is located on a hill a little ways from the center of town.

-What NOT to do in Chiang Mai
+Things NOT to do in Chiang Mai

 We decided long ago that we will not knowingly contribute to attractions that exploit people or animals while traveling.
 A picture, in our opinion, just isn’t worth the suffering of others.
 We know all too well that it is often times hard to know if a company is socially responsible, so we try to share what we’ve learned along the way.
 We hope this information helps you formulate your own opinion about visiting some controversial sites on your travels.